John Joe Hegarty

 One of the many raids included T.W.Murrays Gunsmith shop on Patrick Street to secure guns and ammunition for the Volunteers.
 Another member of that raiding party was Sean O’Sullivan whose daughter Mary later married John Joe’s son Edward.

 A Market Gardener by trade this gave him the ability to travel around the city freely making deliveries to markets and more importantly to R.I.C.
 Barracks without arousing suspicion.
 John Joe became a Section Commander and later Lieutenant in ” H ” Company with 60 local men under his command.

-His friend and comrade Joe Murphy died while on hunger strike and it was John Joe who returned his body to his family and arranged a military funeral for him.
+Joe Murphy, a lifelong friend and neighbour died while on hunger strike after 76 days.
+He died on the same day as Lord Mayor of Cork Terence Mac Swiney.
+It was John Joe who returned Joe Murphy’s body to his family and arranged a military funeral for him.

 New Life in New York